If you are undertaking any kind of major property renovation, or simply have a lot of junk to clear out, it pays to know how to hire a skip.

 That completes our guide on how to hire a skip.
 With the answers to all of the above questions, you should be in a good position to make the necessary decisions you need to make before contacting a skip hire company.

-In that case, you’ll need to decide where to hire your skip.
+In that case, you’ll need to decide where to hire it from.
 There are a number of options open to you, for instance, a quick search in Google will bring up numerous skip hire companies local to you.

 If you liked this article, you may also like our guide on the top 5 ways to add value to a property.